QuickNS/aad-authorize-third-party/Readme.md

 The typical solution for this problem is to keep a system-managed ledger of authorizations: some table that connects requester IDs to resources.
 And we would additionally have to build some process to update that table when clients authorize/deny aggregators to act on their behalf.

-This means that we now have two different places to manage authorization: the Azure Active Directory app registrations and our internal ledger which will add complexity and potential security issues to our system.
+This means that we would now have two different places to manage authorization: the Azure Active Directory app registrations and our permissions database which will add complexity and potential security issues to our system.

 ## Solution